Jump to topic

 It’s possible to be both physically dependent and psychologically dependent on a substance.
 Psychological dependence is another way of saying a person is addicted to something.
 They might not experience physical withdrawal symptoms when they stop using, but their brain processes have changed.

 There are some drugs you can be addicted to without developing physical dependence.
-For example, cocaine doesn’t trigger physical withdrawal symptoms in most people, but addiction is possible.
+For example, cocaine doesn’t trigger physical withdrawal symptoms in some people, but addiction is possible.

 Some argue that all substances trigger a physical withdrawal, but it’s not always the flu-like symptoms that accompany certain drugs.